prasser/swttiles/README.md

 manner.
 This can be implemented with SWT Tiles.
 The following screen cast shows an example in which the numbers 0 - 120 are displayed.
 The order of items is indicated by applying a gradient to their background color.
-Even numbers have a thick blue line while prime numbers have a black dotted line around time.
+Even numbers have a thick blue line while prime numbers have a black dotted line around them.
 The view either shows the numbers 0 to 80 or the numbers 40 to 120 from the overall range.
-The underlying filter is changed when the user selects the item 80:
+The filter is changed when the user selects the item 80:

 [![Screencast loading...](https://raw.github.com/prasser/tiles/master/media/example.gif)](https://raw.github.com/prasser/tiles/master/media/example.gif)

 Features
 ------

-1. Generic component: `Tiles<T>` can display arbitrary elements of type T
+1. Generic component: `Tiles<T>` can display any element of type T.
-2. Decorators: background color (supports gradients), line color, border width, border style, labels
+2. Decorators: Subclasses of `Decorator<T>` for background colors (supports gradients), line colors, border widths, border styles and labels.
-3. Filters: `Filter<T>` can be used to filter an arbitrary subset of items to display
+3. Filters: `Filter<T>` can be used to select arbitrary subsets to display with the widget.
-4. Order: `Comparator<T>` can be used to define an arbitrary order of the items displayed
+4. Order: `Comparator<T>` can be used to impose an arbitrary order on the items displayed.

 Example
 ------